 "It becomes like the Titanic.
 You just gotta figure out what to throw overboard to keep the thing up," Billy continued.

-Asked about dating Jessica Simpson, Billy said they never quite "dated," but they hung out: "She's a lot cooler, funkier than she comes across in public [but] it kind of got so far and it just didn't go any further."
-Howard noted that John Mayer had called her "sexual napalm" in the bedroom, but Billy begged off: "I don't have a cross word to say about her.
-She's really a great person.
-It was never like that.
-It was more like friends that kind of hang out."
+When asked about dating Jessica Simpson, Billy said they never quite "dated," but they did hang out.
+"She's a lot cooler, funkier than she comes across in public [but] it kind of got so far and it just didn't go any further," he told Howard.

-Howard mentioned a comment Billy had made about Radiohead, so Billy clarified: "I wasn't criticizing Radiohead.
-I was criticizing the culture that licks their boots. … One thing [The Smashing Pumpkins] never got was good press."
-Even in '95 and '96, "we were cooler, smarter, and we rocked the f' out of everybody. … [But] the critical class still treats the band like it was a weird, freaky anomaly."
+Howard mentioned a comment Billy had made about Radiohead, so Billy clarified, "I wasn't criticizing Radiohead.
+I was criticizing the culture that licks their boots. … One thing [The Smashing Pumpkins] never got was good press. ...
+We were cooler, smarter, and we rocked the f' out of everybody. … [But] the critical class still treats the band like it was a weird, freaky anomaly."

 Howard asked Billy to play a little of "Tonight, Tonight" one of the Pumpkins' biggest hits, and Billy obliged, saying he doesn't usually delve into the band's past catalog.
 Billy said the band had bigger hits--'1979', for example--but explained, "this is the song that seems to have endured on that other level … Certain songs get to a point to where they're almost not your song anymore."

 Billy said the song was to him what "All Night Long" is to AC/DC.
 "Almost like, 'Wow, I can't believe I wrote that.
 I'm glad I got at least one of those.'
 Because it's a generational marker or something. … I never would've guessed that when I wrote it," he said.